w-green/runboaster/README.md

 ## Run Boaster
 Where you can upload GPX files and have them charted, mapped and tabled.

+## Project structure
+app directory = node.js and Express related code

+public directory = angular.js related code

+Testing uses Mocha and Superagent for the backend.
+Jasmine for TDD and Protractor for BDD, e2e tests.

+The file structure uses a modular approach, based on features.
+Inside each module you'll find a test folder with the Jasmine specs for controller, services and directives.

+In addition there is a e2etests module that houses the Protractor e2e tests.

 ## Built using Mean.JS
 Mean.js is a full-stack JavaScript open-source solution.